mirajkc/Dev-Link/README.md

 DevLink is a full-stack developer portfolio and social hub platform built with the **MERN Stack (MongoDB, Express, React, Node.js)**.
 It allows developers to showcase their projects, interact with others, and build a connected tech community.

->  **Note:** The Community feature is currently under development and will be added soon!

 ##  Table of Contents

 - [About DevLink](#about-devlink)